 - The support of IMS interworking shall not impact the support of existing IMS services.

-- It shall be possible to support Pre-Rel 9 UEs
+- It shall be possible to support Pre-Rel.
+10 UEs.

-- It shall be possible using OA&M procedures to remotely update a HNB to make it capable of IMS interworking (e.g. by remotely downloading a software upgrade).

-- The mobility requirements as specified in section 5.5 apply.
+- The mobility requirements as specified in section 5.5 apply, however in the current release handover between HNBs is not required.